marcocesarato/php-conventional-changelog/README.md

         --first-release   bool        Run at first release (if --ver isn't specified version code will be 1.0.0) --to-date         str         Get commits from last tag date (or specified on --from-date) to specified date [YYYY-MM-DD]
-        --from-date       str         Get commits from specified date [YYYY-MM-DD] --ver             str         Specify the next release version code (semver) --history         bool        Generate the entire history of changes of all releases --no-verify       bool        Bypasses the pre-commit and commit-msg hooks
+        --from-date       str         Get commits from specified date [YYYY-MM-DD] --to-tag          str         Get commits from last tag (or specified on --from-tag) to specified tag --from-tag        str         Get commits from specified tag --ver             str         Specify the next release version code (semver) --history         bool        Generate the entire history of changes of all releases --no-verify       bool        Bypasses the pre-commit and commit-msg hooks